 Ants – Move in groups, vary is sizes.

-Rodents – May enter the facility by a very tiny gap, carrier of many pathogens, very clever.
+Rodents – May enter the facility by a very tiny gap, carrying many pathogens, and are very clever.

-Flies – Categorized in the fruit fly, drain fly, flesh fly, house fly etc., breed on any decaying organic matter, carrier of pathogens causing Cholera, Typhoid etc.
+Flies – Categorised in the fruit fly, drain fly, flesh fly, house fly, etc., breed on any decaying organic matter, and are carriers of pathogens causing Cholera, Typhoid, etc.

-Geckos ( House Lizard ) – Great climber and can contaminate food in many ways like droppings etc.
+Geckos ( House Lizard ) – Great climbers and can contaminate food in many ways like droppings etc.

 Factors leading to pest activities

-Food material attracts pest due to its odor, therefore, manufacturers/distributor of such categories must focus additionally on pest control front.
-There are several factors that may lead to pest activities in the facility.
+Food material attracts pests due to its odour.
+Therefore, manufacturersand distributors of such categories must also focus on pest control.
+Several factors may contribute to pest activity in the facility.
 They are ( but not limited to ) :

 Location and Structural Features of Facility:

-If the facility is situated nearby forest, agricultural land etc. then there are high chances of pest activities nearby and failing any of the 4 Ds ( mentioned below ) may lead to pest activity inside.
-So while selecting the location, these factors must be considered.
-Other than location, a facility must also be designed in such a way so that pest entry is minimized.
+If the facility is situated near forests, agricultural land, etc., then there are high chances of pest activities nearby, and failing any of the 4 Ds (mentioned below) may lead to pest activity inside.
+When selecting a location, these factors must be considered.
+In addition to location, a facility must also be designed in a way that minimises pest entry.

 Poor Sanitation within and around the facility:

-If sanitation practices are poor inside the facility (like drain cleaning, air handling unit cleaning etc.) then it may lead to the conditions which favor pest to grow.
+If sanitation practices are poor inside the facility (such as drain cleaning and air handling unit cleaning), it may lead to conditions that favour the growth of pests.

 Incoming Materials:

-Specifically to manufacturing facilities incoming raw/packaging / other material may bring some uninvited guests to the facility so it is highly recommended to inspect the incoming materials for any pest activity before taking inside the facility.
+Specifically, for manufacturing facilities, incoming raw, packaging, or other materials may bring some uninvited guests to the facility.
+Therefore, it is highly recommended to inspect these materials for any pest activity before bringing them inside the facility.

 Manufacturing Equipment: